shekhar-jha/webauthn/README.md

 ## Steps

-The following steps allow you to run the project (tested on Mac):
+The following steps allow you to run the project locally (tested on Mac):

 - Create a copy of `config.example.yaml` to `config.yaml` and update the configuration
-- Run `build.sh` or `make local`  to build code, create and run image.
+- In case the public docker repository is not accessible, please update the `Docker/Dockerfile` with the appropriate location before build.
 - Setup HTTPS Access.
     - Configure HTTPS proxy to answer requests on your desired domain
     - If SSL needs to be enabled on the server
         - Create SSL CA files, if needed for local setup
-        - Generate and sign the key & certs for domain
+        - Generate and sign the key (domain.key) & certs (domain.crt) for domain
         - Import the CA to device CA store (keychain on Mac, Windows User Certificate store), if needed
+- Run `build.sh` or `make local`  to build code, create and run image.
 - Visit the domain.